jrgermain/cards-against-covid/README.md

 ## Building and running the server
 ### Prerequisites
 1. You must have Node.js (version 14.17 or later) and npm (included with Node.js) installed.
 For directions, see [How to install Node.js](https://nodejs.dev/learn/how-to-install-nodejs).
-2. Make sure to install all of the project's dependencies by running `npm install` in both the `cards-against-covid-client` and `cards-against-covid-server` subfolders
+2. Make sure to install all of the project's dependencies by running `npm install` in both the 'cards-against-covid-client' and 'cards-against-covid-server' subfolders

 ### Running from source (dev mode)
 This mode allows you to run the game using your local copy of the source code.
 On the client side, it enables live reload and uses the development version of React.
 On the server side, more verbose logging is enabled to aid in debugging.
 To access the game, open http://localhost:3000 in your web browser.
 Port 3000 is used to host the client.
 Meanwhile, port 8080 is used by the backend.